vietlq/pyproxy/README.md

 pyproxy
 =======

-A Simple Python Proxy Server With Ability to Broadcast Auxiliary Messages
+A Simple Python TCP Proxy Server With Ability to Broadcast Auxiliary Messages